Nurses and Reflective Writing in NMC Cases (Showing Insight)

 Demonstrating Insight in NMC Cases

-‘Insight’ is a key consideration for NMC panels.
-For a nurse to demonstrate to the Nursing and Midwifery Council (NMC) that they have insight they will need to explain the steps they have taken to overcome any weaknesses in their practice or in their professional approach.
+‘Insight’ is a key consideration in NMC fitness to practise cases.
+A nurse needs to demonstrate to the Nursing and Midwifery Council (NMC) that they have insight.
+The nurses will also have to shoe the steps that they have taken to overcome any weaknesses in their practice or in their professional approach generally.
 A nurse might have no insight, little insight, emerging insight, or full insight.
-Depending where a nurse’s insight is, on that continuum, will affect how the case is viewed by an NMC panel and the outcome of the case.
+Depending where a nurse’s insight falls on that continuum will have an impact on how the case will be viewed by an NMC panel or case examiners, and the outcome of the case overall.

 The above diagram is also available in PDF format: Reflective Writing in NMC Case Diagram for printing in A4.

 Working through the flowchart, the nurse must ask: why did the incident or misconduct occur?
-Was it because of carelessness, a good faith response (act or omission) but based on outdated nursing practice, was it criminal activity, shoddiness, not being competent, failing to adhere to protocol, failing to keep oneself in check?
+Was it because of carelessness, a good faith response (act or omission) but based on outdated nursing practice, was it criminal activity, shoddiness, not being competent, was it dishonesty, a failure to adhere to protocol, failure to keep oneself in check?
 There may be many reasons why a nurse falls into difficulties.
 On occasions it may be down to personality.
 Is it, by way of example, because the nurse has a deep-seated attitudinal problem?
 Alternatively, were they or are they still unwell?
 How can they manage their illness or risk of relapse in the future, so as to reassure others?

 The other concepts within the flowchart also need some consideration.
 If the misdemeanors or weak practices occurred over a long period of time, there is a greater risk of harm having been caused to others.
-The nurse must fully recognise the impact of their failings on their clients, colleagues and others, so as to remedy them.
+The nurse must fully recognise the impact of their failings on their clients, colleagues and others, so as to remedy their shortcomings.